This activity has a logic and reasoning focus

 How do you know if there are any more?

 How do you know if two answers are alike?

-This now only leaves an end bottle of a line of three being in the middle square on a side.
+This now only leaves an end carton of a line of three being in the middle square on a side.
 But this gives only one possibility.
 Anything else can be turned into this by a (series of) quarter turn(s).